 Durability

-Before you buy your optic, you should understand what you’ll require in terms of durability.
+Before purchasing your optic, it’s essential to understand what you’ll need in terms of durability.
 If you’re building a battle rifle that you want to run reliably in an SHTF-type situation, then you’re going to need a proven optic that won’t fall short when you need it.
+But if you’re building a fun range gun for the weekend or training, you have more room for “error” since durability won’t be tested often.
+The cheapest optic you can find will probably still disappoint you even for those roles, but you don’t have to break the bank.

 Well-known manufacturers also have more reviews and opinions to base your decision on.
-This way, you know what you’re getting yourself into.
+This way, you know what you’re getting yourself into, and if it doesn’t work out, they often have better warranties and service departments that can help turn your experience around.

 Best LPVO Overall – NightForce ATACR